alxayeed/fooderlich-2.0/README.md

 ## Keypoints
+### Chapter 3
+- Three main categories of widgets are: structure and navigation; displaying information; and, positioning widgets
+- Two main visual design systems available in Flutter, Material and Cupertino
+- Using the Material theme, WE can build quite varied user interface elements to give your app a custom look and feel
+- It’s generally a good idea to establish a common theme object for the app, giving you a single source of truth for app’s style
+- The Scaffold widget implements all basic visual layout structure needs
+- The Container widget can be used to group other widgets together
+- The Container widget can be used to group other widgets together
+### Chapter 4
+- Flutter maintains three trees in parallel: the Widget, Element and RenderObject trees.
+- A Flutter app only updates the widgets that needs redrawing.
+- The Flutter Inspector is a useful tool to debug, experiment with and inspect a widget tree.
+- always start by creating StatelessWidgets, only use StatefulWidgets state of the widget needs to be managed.
+- Inherited widgets are a good solution to access state from the top of the tree.
+### Chapter 5 - Scrollable Widgets
+- ListView and GridView support both horizontal and vertical scroll directions.
+- The primary property lets Flutter know which scroll view is the primary scroll view.
+- physics in a scroll view lets you change the user scroll interaction.
+- Especially in a nested list view, remember to set shrinkWrap to true so you can give the scroll view a fixed height for all the items in the list.
+- Use a FutureBuilder to wait for an asynchronous task to complete.
+- we can nest scrollable widgets.
+For example, we can place a grid view within a list view.
+- Use ScrollController and ScrollNotification to control or listen to scroll behavior.
+- Barrel files are handy to group imports together.
+They also let you import many widgets using a single file.

+### Chapter 6 - Interactive widgets
+- We can pass data around with callbacks or provider packages.
+- If we need to pass data one level up, we use callbacks.
+- If we need to pass data deep in the widget tree, we use providers.
+- Provider is a state management helper that acts as a wrapper around inherited widgets.
+- Provider helps expose state model objects to widgets below it.
+- Consumer listens for changes to values and rebuilds the widgets below itself.
+- Split widgets by screen to keep code modular and organized.
+- Create manager objects to manage functions and state changes in one place.
+- Gesture widgets recognize and determine the type of touch event.
+They provide callbacks to react to events like onTap or onDrag.
+- We can use dismissible widgets to swipe away items in a list.

+### Chapter 7 - Routes & Navigation
 - We can wrap another router in a containing widget.
 - Navigator 1.0 is useful for quick and simple prototypes, presenting alerts and dialogs.